H.R. 2729: Carnivals are Real Entertainment Act

 Department of Homeland Security

-DHS would have to build and publish proposed rules within 180 days after enactment and final rules within 1 year, and administer the new nonimmigrant category added to section 101(a)(15)(P)(iv).
+DHS would have to stand up and administer the new visa category and publish proposed rules within 180 days and final rules within a year, on top of its existing immigration workload.

 Department of Labor